 Where can I find more evidence-based information regarding the ketogenic diet? +

 A great place to start is at the New York Times best-selling book, Keto Clarity, by Jimmy Moore with Dr. Eric Westman.

 Why does your granola cost more than other granolas?? +

 Well, there's a popular keto-friendly cookie out there that, by dry-weight, costs much, much more than our cookie granola does.
 And you probably already know how costly nuts are, in general.
-The majority of our products are comprised of nuts, so, between those, the grass fed collagen, and the free range eggs, the goods are expensive - no way around it.
-Add to that, the fact that our ingredients are non GMO, and some, organic, and you have a recipe, (literally), for high cost.
+The majority of our products are comprised of nuts, so, between those, the grass fed collagen, and the free range organic eggs, (which we purchase locally from a farm), our goods are expensive - no way around it.
+Add to that, the fact that our ingredients are non GMO, and many, USDA certified organic, and you have a recipe, (literally), for high cost.
 Additionally, we hand-produce all of our products in small batches, so the tender, loving care that goes into each batch must be a factor.
 That being said, we do promise to offer discounts as often as possible, and to also work on getting the price down!